dmangialino/movie-recommendations-py/README.md

 ## Running the App

-After following the above directions, you're ready to run the application and get your personalized movie reco!
+After following the above directions, you're ready to run the application and get your personalized movie reccomendation!

 After you have completed the below list, you're ready to run the game:
 >[ ]  Downloaded the repo to your local computer <br />